Brixel/socialAPI/README.md

 ```
 GET /messages
 ```
-Returns all messages in the database
+Returns all messages in the database, without limit

 ```
 GET /message/<messageid>